 - The minutes of Staff/Student Forums should also be displayed on the departmental/programme notice board/website/VLE area so that they are available to all students.

-- The DSCs should, in the first instance, refer any issues arising during the meetings that require action to their departmental contact, and should ensure that information regarding the action taken is communicated to students.
+- Department Representatives and Accessibility and Inclusion Representatives should, in the first instance, refer any issues arising during the meetings that require action to their departmental contact, and should ensure that information regarding the action taken is communicated to students.

-- At the start of the academic year, the DSCs, the Chair of the Staff/Student Forum and the Departmental Administrator should review, comment upon items raised during the previous year, which should then be fed into the production of the Annual Programme Review report(s).
+- At the start of the academic year, Department Representatives, Accessibility and Inclusion Representatives the Chair of the Staff/Student Forum and the Departmental Administrator should review, comment upon items raised during the previous year, which should then be fed into the production of the Annual Programme Review report(s).

 Feedback to students